Tarrant County has no pediatric hospital beds available, latest data shows

 Bed capacity numbers can fluctuate often, as patients are admitted and released and as hospitals shift staffing.
 But the snapshot data showed what hospitals across North Texas have faced amid the surge in COVID-19 cases due to the Delta variant and as many children aren't old enough to get vaccinated.

+"Now that we have a vaccine, many have let their guard down," said Stephen Love, president of the Dallas-Fort Worth Hospital Council.
+"Please don’t do that.
+If you’re vaccinated, or unvaccinated, if you’re out in public, wear a mask."

-Across the region, there were no pediatric intensive care beds available across all North Texas counties on Tuesday, according to the Dallas-Fort Worth Hospital Council.
+Across the region, there were no pediatric intensive care beds available across all North Texas counties on Tuesday, according to the DFW Hospital Council.

 In total, there were 94 children hospitalized with COVID-19 across the region, and 94.9% of all pediatric beds were occupied.